Nexus 10: History

 Google was scheduled to launch the Nexus 10 along with the Nexus 4 and Android 4.2 at a conference event in New York City on October 29, 2012, however, the event was cancelled because of Hurricane Sandy.

 Instead, the device was announced the same day in an official press release in Google's blog, along with the Nexus 4 and the 32 GB, cellular connectivity-capable Nexus 7.

 The Nexus 10 became available for sale in the United States, the United Kingdom, Australia, France, Germany, Spain, and Canada on November 13, 2012.
 Japan was supposed to be included in the November 13 launch but the release was postponed.
 The tablet became available on February 5.

-The Nexus 10 went through repeated patterns of availability across international Google Play Stores, while the 32GB version was more consistently out of stock.
-The 32GB Nexus 10 was sold out within hours of its release in Google Play, while the 16GB version was still available for sale.
+The Nexus 10 went through repeated patterns of availability across international Google Play Stores, while the 32 GB version was more consistently out of stock.
+The 32 GB Nexus 10 was sold out within hours of its release in Google Play, while the 16 GB version was still available for sale.
 Google Play stores in the United States and Canada received the Nexus 10 and quickly sold out.